hivemq/hivemq-policy-cookbooks/behavior-validation/publish-duplicate/README.md

 ### Policy

-Consider the following behavior policy that disconnects a client if the received published message is similar to the previous one.
+Consider the following behavior policy that disconnects a client if the received published message has an identical payload and topic to the previous one.

 This policy uses `System.log` function to log explanatory messages on each state transition and `Mqtt.disconnect` function to disconnect a client if message count goest above 10.